tasdikrahman/vocabulary/README.rst

 ~~~~~~~~~~~~
 `[back to top] <https://github.com/prodicus/vocabulary#vocabulary>`__

+-  Huge shoutout to `@tenorz007 <https://github.com/tenorz007>`__ for adding the ability to return the API response as different data structures.
 -  Thanks to `Anton Relin <https://github.com/relisher>`__ for adding the `translate <https://github.com/prodicus/vocabulary/blob/master/vocabulary/vocabulary.py#L218>`__ module.
 - And a big shout out to all the `contributers <https://github.com/prodicus/vocabulary/graphs/contributors>`__ for their contributions